seprab/Tamaguino/README.md

 I had to edit part of the code since my OLED screen seems to contain a SH1106 controller.
 The original project is compatible with SSD1306 controller which is different to the screen I got.

 How did I realize it?
-I found another user having the same issue as me and the community suggested
+I found another user having the same issue as me and the community helped.

 <img src="https://aws1.discourse-cdn.com/arduino/optimized/4X/c/2/d/c2d21426ff543d3b5d3caf9807e0a7c260ae3ef7_2_440x500.jpeg"
      alt="Example of the problem"